-Coeliac disease is usually treated by simply excluding foods that contain gluten from your diet.
+Coeliac disease is usually treated by excluding foods that contain gluten from your diet.

-If you have coeliac disease, you must give up all sources of gluten for life.
+If you have coeliac disease, you must stop eating all sources of gluten for life.
 Your symptoms will return if you eat foods containing gluten, and it will cause long-term damage to your health.

-This may sound daunting, but your GP can give you help and advice about ways to manage your diet.
+This may sound difficult to do, but a GP can give you help and advice about ways to manage your diet.
 Your symptoms should improve considerably within weeks of starting a gluten-free diet.
 However, it may take up to 2 years for your digestive system to heal completely.

 A gluten-free diet